 10. To proclaim the unique saving value of the Christian gospel is to be intolerant of other religions.

 This is to confuse a theological position with an attitudinal stance.
-Because of their understanding of the nature of truth, Christians can (should?) believe that others are fundamentally mistaken in their beliefs and still defend to the hilt their right to hold and practise such beliefs.
+Because of their understanding of the nature of truth, Christians can (should?) believe that others are fundamentally mistaken in their beliefs and still defend to the hilt their right to hold and practice such beliefs.